Small Business Owners: Here's your SEO Checklist.

 Over the course of the last few months, we've published a series of posts by James Florence on SEO for SMBs.
 But we understand that as a small-business owner, you have limited time and resources.
 With this in mind, here’s a checklist of the most critical SEO tasks for any website.

-(Some of these are included in every Nu-Designs Digital website build; call Nancy at (707) 575-5373 to see if it's already taken care of!)
+(Some of these are included in every Nu-Designs Digital website build; call Mona at (707) 575-5373 to see if it's already taken care of!)

 SEO Checklist for Small Business Owners

 - Add Website to Google Search Console and Bing Webmaster Tools